Yes, you can take multivitamins during pregnancy.

 All vitamins are essential, but your prenatal vitamin must have the following as they are crucial for delivering a healthy baby:

-Your body uses iron to make hemoglobin, which is a protein in your red blood cells that carries oxygen to your tissues.
+Iron is vital for producing hemoglobin, a protein in red blood cells that transports oxygen to tissues.

 Calcium keeps the bones, teeth, and muscles healthy.